SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/create.md

 ## Autosave

-Whenever you are working on a request and suddenly receive a more urgent request, you’ll have to leave the request you are working on to solve the prioritised request.
+Whenever you are working on a request and suddenly receive a more urgent request, you will have to leave the request you are working on to solve the prioritised request.

 The autosave function will automatically save your changes until you click **Send** or cancel the changes to your request.
 Autosaved information is placed in the local storage of your browser, so your data will even survive a browser crash, reboot, logout and login.